-TDOT generally uses a one-step selection process but may, at its discretion, use a two-step process to shortlist the most qualified proposers as allowed under the TCA.
+TDOT generally uses a one-step selection process but may, at its discretion, use a two-step process to shortlist the most qualified proposers as allowed under the TCA and as further described in Section 3.3.16.
 In either case, DBT selection begins by advertising the RFP.